Bolzano/Bozen railway station

-Bolzano/Bozen railway station (IATA: BZQ) (Stazione di Bolzano, Bozen Bahnhof) is the main station of Bolzano/Bozen, capital of the autonomous province of Alto Adige/Südtirol, in northeastern Italy.
+Bolzano/Bozen railway station (IATA: BZQ) (Stazione di Bolzano, Bozen Bahnhof) is the main station of Bolzano, capital of the autonomous province of South Tyrol, in northeastern Italy.

 The station was opened in 1859 by the Austrian Empire's Südbahn.
-It is located on the trans-Alpine Brenner Railway and a terminus of a branch line to Merano/Meran (County of Tirol's former capital), which continues to become Vinschgau Railway Merano/Meran-Malles/Mals.
+It is located on the trans-Alpine Brenner Railway and a terminus of a branch line to Merano, which continues to become Vinschgau Railway Merano-Mals.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 The commercial area of the passenger building, however, is managed by Centostazioni.
 Train services to and from the station are operated by Trenitalia, ÖBB-DB, Südtirol Bahn and Russian Railways (RZD).

 Location

 Bolzano/Bozen railway station is situated at Piazza della Stazione / Bahnhofplatz, at the southeastern edge of the city centre and a short, 5-minute walk away.

 History

-The station was opened on 16 May 1859, upon the completion of the Trento-Bolzano/Bozen section of the Brenner Railway.
+The station was opened on 16 May 1859, upon the completion of the Trento-Bolzano section of the Brenner Railway.
 It was known as Bozen-Gries Bahnhof.
 The passenger building was designed by the Bozner architect Sebastian Altmann.